 Performances (Section 29.5)

-Performances are not an infringement of copyright, if performed on UOIT premises for educational or training purposes and not for profit. before an audience consisting primarily of students, faculty, or anyone who is directly responsible for setting a curriculum for UOIT:
+Educational institutions and persons acting under the authority of an educational institution are allowed to carry out the following performances, if performed on Ontario Tech premises for educational or training purposes and not for profit, before an audience consisting primarily of students, faculty or any person who is directly responsible for setting a curriculum for Ontario Tech if:

 News and Commentary (Section 29.6)

 A single copy of a news program or a news commentary program may be made, excluding documentaries, for the purposes of performing the copy for educational or training purposes.

 A single copy of a work may be created by a member of an educational institution at of public broadcast.
 The copy may be kept for up to thirty (30) days to decide whether to perform it for educational or training purposes.
 If the copy is not destroyed by the expiration of thirty (30) days, copyright is infringed, unless royalties are paid.

 Section 30.04 of the Copyright Act allows work available through the Internet to be reproduced, communicated or performed for an audience consisting primarily of Ontario Tech students or other persons acting under Ontario Tech’s authority, for educational or training purposes as long as the source is mentioned and the name of the author, performer, maker or broadcaster is credited if it is given.

 Please note that copyright holders may require a particular type of attribution (e.g. Creative Commons).